ygzhu/RFA-Net/README.md

 ## Prerequisites

-Please refer to the requirement.txt
+Please refer to the environment.txt

 ## Build
 ```